gertner-code/pierce7d-scheduler/README.md

   * refund if canceled 24 hours prior
 * select time
 * select game
-* option to repeat time weekly or bi-weekly
+* option to repeat time weekly or bi-weekly (for the next 6 months)
 * display already scheduled lessons that are within the next 30 days
+* edit/delete lessons displayed

+## Personal schedule
+* lists all scheduled lessons
+* edit/delete individual lessons
+* cancel all lessons